-- The linked audio track is hidden at first, until you drag an audio clip between the independent audio track and the video track. - You can have several audio clips playing simultaneously.
+- The linked audio track is hidden at first, until you drag an audio clip between the independent audio track and the video track. - · You can edit the audio clips' volume and speed in the Tools tab. - You can have several audio clips playing simultaneously.
 To do that, simply place them one under the other.